Skip to product information

 Ecological Role

 Crossvine is one of the most important early-season nectar sources for ruby-throated hummingbirds in the Gulf South, blooming precisely when hummingbirds arrive on spring migration.
-Its flowers also support native bees and butterflies.
-It provides dense cover for nesting birds and is a larval host for the Plebeian Sphinx moth.
+Flowers also support native bees and early butterflies.
+Dense foliage provides nesting cover for birds.
+A larval host for the Plebeian Sphinx moth.

 In the Cajun Heritage Garden